 - Check your expectations.
 This is a transition process not an event.
 Give yourself and your friends some time to get reacquainted.

 - Be proactive.
-Seek out others who have been on cross culturals and talk with them about what you are experiencing.
+Seek out others who have been abroad and talk with them about what you are experiencing.

 - Break it down.
 While you are having difficulties in some areas you may be doing very well in others.
 Make a list of things that are going well in addition to the things that still need work.